tomibiro/DockerConfigsForDASTTesting/README.md

 9, for stopping containers use the ./stop.sh containerName.
 It will remove the database with the same name and stop the container:
 ./stop.sh spider

+Populate groovy scripts to the container:
+- copy your groovy files to the /scripts folder.
+The folder is mounted to the containers /mnt/liferay/scripts folder

+Load the Groovy script executor:
+- copy the groovy script loader osgi module to the /groovy_script_runner folder.
+This folder is mounted to the containers /opt/liferay/deploy folder.
+It will start automatically.